json-api/json-api/format/index.md

 In this example, fetching `http://example.com/comments?posts=1` will fetch the comments for `"Rails is Omakase"` and fetching `http://example.com/comments?posts=2` will fetch the comments for `"The Parley Letter"`.
-The use of a URL template obviates the need for each post to specity that it links to a collection of comments and to provide a hardcoded-url for that collection.
+The use of a URL template obviates the need for each post to specify that it links to a collection of comments and to provide a hardcoded-url for that collection.